-The base of the microdrive unit is protected by two half disks.
+The base of the microdrive unit will be protected by two half disks.
 A representation of one of the half disks is shown in Figure 5.
-The two half disks are attached together by Allen screws allowing the protective device and the soft inner core to be placed on the monkey's head after the microdrive unit is already in place.
+The two half disks will be attached together by Allen screws allowing the protective device and the soft inner core to be placed on the monkey's head after the microdrive unit is already in place.
 This is important because there would be no way to insert a soft inner core into the outer shell if the two half disks were fused into one piece.
-Lastly, nylon straps attach to the outside of the two half disks and extend down and around the monkey's chin to secure the casing to the forehead of the monkey.
-Additional straps are used as needed to prevent the monkey from biting through the nylon straps.
+Lastly, nylon straps will attach to the outside of the two half disks and extend down and around the monkey's chin to secure the casing to the forehead of the monkey.
+Additional straps will be used as necessary to prevent the monkey from biting through the nylon straps.